disarm-platform/disarm-website/_progress_updates/2016-01-03-automated-risk-modelling-is-working.md

 ---
+layout: post
 title: Automated risk modelling is working
-layout: post
 post_date: '2016-11-03'
-image: Outline_Of_IRS_Work
+image: Automated_Risk_Modelling_Is_Working
+published: true
 ---

 Using log-Gaussian Cox process (LGCP) models, implemented using R-INLA, we showed it was possible to model passive surveillance case data (geolocated back to household and classified as locally acquired) from Swaziland to produce monthly smoothed maps of predicted incidence.